-In an attempt to help complete his idea of an American life-style, Wright also designed textiles.
-The tablecloth represents one of his patterns, Modern Spice, which was produced by Simtex.
-It was included in Better Homes and Garden in May 1951, and the advertisement offers it in two colorways: Paprika and Curry, which seen here.
-It was also manufactured in two sizes: 52 x 52 and 52 x 70.
-The ad also refers to Wright’s and Simtex’s “Good Design” distinction, bestowed upon them by the Museum of Modern Art as part of their Good Design series.
-Modern Spice is a fairly intricate pattern where four bands of color intersect to create a total of ten different tones, including four main colors... more
+To help complete his idea of an American lifestyle, Wright also designed textiles.
+This tablecloth represents one of his patterns, Modern Spice, which was produced by Simtex.
+Modern Spice was manufactured in two sizes: 52 by by 52 inches and 52 by 70 inches.
+It was included in Better Homes and Gardens in May 1951; the advertisement offers it in two colorways: Paprika and Curry—the Curry colorway is the textile under consideration.
+The ad also acknowledges Wright’s and Simtex’s “Good Design” distinction, bestowed upon them by MoMA as part of its Good Design exhibition series.